JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 [//]: # (title: Sealed classes and interfaces)

 _Sealed_ classes and interfaces represent restricted class hierarchies that provide more control over inheritance.
-Sealed classes and interfaces, in contrast to `internal` classes, ensure inherent exhaustiveness in `when` expressions within their declared module or package.
+Unlike `open` classes, which allow unrestricted subclassing, sealed classes and interfaces ensure inherent exhaustiveness in `when` expressions, thereby offering a more controlled hierarchy.
 All direct subclasses of a sealed class are known at compile time.
 No other subclasses may appear outside the module and package within which the sealed class is defined.